Chrinkus/Tub-O-Script/EJS/Chapter 1/notes.md

 - undefined is the value given to an initialized variable that is unassigned
 - null is similar
     - null is a value we pass when we don't want to pass an actual value

+Automatic Type Conversion
+- JS often accepts bad expressions and attempts to convert them
+    - type coercion - protect against it
+- falsy
+    - 0, NaN, "", null, undefined all == false but do not === false

+Short-Circuiting
+- && and || evaluate left side first then right if necessary
+- the right side of || can be used as a fall back when left side is false
+- && will ignore right side and return left if left is false
+    - if left is true then right is returned whether true or false

+END OF CHAPTER